Middlewares

 • MdlwAfter,

-• SendResponse, send a response because endpointB returns data,
+• SendResponse, sends a response because endpointB returns data,

-• MdlwCtrlAfter, but this middleware will not be called because a response is sent.
+• MdlwCtrlAfter, but this middleware will not be called because a response was sent.

-• Middleware added in Server (not called too).
+• Middleware added to the Server (not called too).

 # Override existing middlewares